 When to See a Doctor for a Pulled Muscle in the Back?

-- Pain persists or worsens after a week of self-care.
+- The pain persists or worsens after a week of self-care.

-- You experience numbness, tingling, or weakness in the legs.
+- You experience numbness, tingling, or weakness in your legs.

-- Symptoms interfere with daily activities or sleep.
+- Symptoms significantly interfere with daily activities or disrupt sleep.

 Conclusion